Me-Pasha/Me-Pasha/README.md

 - 🌱 I’m currently learning, well, back to HTML and CSS
 - 💞️ I’m looking to collaborate on whatever helps me learn more
 - 📫 How to reach me: Twitter: @abdulmuqusit
-- ✨️ I hope you may have a wonderful day.
-You are loved!
+- ✨️ I hope you may have a wonderful day!

 <!---
 Me-Pasha/Me-Pasha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.